jhhayashi/react-native-course/exercises/4-lists-solution/README.md

 views that render all of their children and these virtualized lists that take data and a renderer.

+## Installation
+This exercise was bootstrapped using the [Expo XDE](https://docs.expo.io/versions/latest/introduction/xde-tour.html).
+To run it, open this directory as a project in the XDE.

 ## Exercise
 For this exercise, you will be writing a component that allows easy viewing of objects.
 This should be created using a `SectionList`, where the section headers